tanmaybinaykiya/tanmaybinaykiya.github.io/_drafts/2018-02-07-sequence-labeling.md

 <br/>For computational tractablity, the feature function $$ f(x) $$ is often defined such that it returns a matrix and the $$ g(y) $$ is the inner product of a weight matrix $$ \theta $$ with the feature matrix.
 The product of this composition gives a confidence score of the classification that we made.
 <br/><center>$$ score = \theta \cdot f(x) $$ </center>

-Sequence labeling can be modeled as a classification problem, where each tag is a class that you want to classify each token into.
+Sequence labelling can be modeled as a classification problem, where each tag is a class that you want to classify each token into.
 We write the feature function $$ f ((\overline{w}, m), y) $$ to indicate the feature function for applying tag y (the label) to word $$ w_m $$ in the sequence $$ w_1, w_2, \ldots, w_M $$

 How to build such a feature function?